RAZOR WIRE - Serbia

 - Vai al catalogo della mostra -

-La mostra è stata prodotta dal Comune di Ravenna nella cornice del Festival delle Culture 2024.
+La mostra è stata commissionata e prodotta dal Comune di Ravenna nella cornice del Festival delle Culture 2024.

 ALONG THE BORDER

-Contiene 76 fotografie accompagnate da testi di Chiara Fabbro e citazione delle persone protagoniste delle storie raccontate.
-Premessa di Federica Moschini e prefazione di Chiara Milan.25 x 21 cm, 120 pagine in brossura a filo refe, ISBN 979-12-210-6428-5
+Il catalogo contiene 76 fotografie accompagnate da testi di Chiara Fabbro e citazioni delle persone protagoniste.
+Con una premessa di Federica Moschini e una prefazione di Chiara Milan.
+Design grafico di Chiara Fabbro.
+Prodotto dal Comune di Ravenna.25 x 21 cm, 120 pagine, brossura a filo refe, ISBN 979-12-210-6428-5

 FINDING HOME